 604. Seminar in Race and Culture (5).
-Pr., Consent of Advisor.
+Pr., permission of advisor.

 The adjustment of races to culture with particular reference to the South; the historical and cultural background of the races in America; bi-racial system; problems of race relations.